 To register for the workshop, click here and select "Register for the Graduate Workshop"

 Would you like to (re)design one of your courses and enhance your teaching skills?
 Learn about strategies that focus on enhancing student learning?
-Develop a course syllabus and exchange feedback with fellow faculty members and facilitators from Teaching and Learning Services in this 1½ day workshop held on Thursday, Dec 12 (9am - 5pm) & Tuesday, Dec 17 (9:30am - 1pm).
-For more information and registration, click here.
+Develop a course syllabus and exchange feedback with fellow faculty members and facilitators from Teaching and Learning Services in this 1½ day workshop held on Thursday, May 8 (9:00am - 5:00pm) & Tuesday, May 13 (9:30am - 1pm), 2014.